What Is a Dummy Ticket? The Complete Guide for Travelers in 2026

 Which Countries Require a Dummy Ticket?

 Technically, no country calls it a "dummy ticket" in their official requirements.
 What they ask for is a flight itinerary, a flight reservation, or proof of onward travel.
 But the document they're describing is exactly what a dummy ticket provides.
+Use MyJet24's free Visa Checker to check requirements for your specific passport and destination.

 Nearly every country that requires a short-term visa asks for some form of flight documentation.
 The Schengen area (all 27 member states), the United States, the United Kingdom, Canada, Australia, Japan, South Korea, the UAE, and most of Southeast Asia and South America all include "flight itinerary" or "flight reservation" on their visa checklists.
 The EU Visa Code makes it legally binding for Schengen embassies.
 For others, it's standard embassy practice.